-This course prepares students to effectively use electronic health record and practice management software used in medical practices.
+This course will prepare the student to effectively use an electronic health record and practice management program used in medical practices.
 Emphasis will be placed on handling patient records and transactions including insurance and claim processing.
-Students will manage related administrative tasks; such as, scheduling appointments, posting payments, and creating statements and reports.
+Students will manage related administrative tasks such as scheduling appointments, posting payments, and creating statements and reports.
 3 hrs. lecture/wk.